-English I Pre-AP courses focus on the same strands as English I on-level (see above), but also emphasize advanced reading, analytical reasoning skills and expository writing in for the Advanced Placement courses in language and literature.
+Description: English I AAC courses focus on the same strands as English I on-level (see above), but also emphasize advanced reading, analytical reasoning skills, and writing for the Advanced Placement courses in language and literature.
 Summer reading may be required.
 Reading lists are posted each spring on the district website.